 If you’re single, the home exemption applies to you as long you maintain your primary residence.
 Married couples can take advantage of an unlimited home exemption if one spouse continues to live in the home.
 Medicaid offers additional provisions for those caring for disabled children.

 Are you feeling overwhelmed?
-An Ohio Medicaid planning attorney can expertly navigate your unique circumstances, helping ensure your beloved home remains safe and sound.
+An Ohio elder law attorney with experience in Medicaid planning can help you navigate the Medicaid rules and your unique circumstances to ensure your beloved home remains safe and sound.